HackEPFL/rust-workshop-slides/slides.md

 When you create a resource, you're the **owner** of that resource.

-Being an owner affords you some privileges:
+Being an owner gives you some privileges:

 * You control when that resource is deallocated.
 * You may lend that resource, **immutably**, to **as many** borrowers as you'd like.